Glasgow Cathedral Visitor Guide

 History

+It has been said that Glasgow was built around its cathedral, and it’s certainly true that geographically, the building is situated in the heart of the city.
 The cathedral was originally built on the site of a shrine dedicated to St. Kentigern who was the first bishop of the area that we know today as Strathclyde.

-St. Kentigern is believed to have been buried on the site in AD 612 but the actual building that we see today was built sometime in the late 1100s.
+St. Kentigern is believed to have been buried on the site in AD 612, but the actual building that we see today was built sometime in the late 1100s.
+Over time, a precinct grew around the shrine to house the clergy that worshipped at the site, and this, in turn, attracted tradespeople and shopkeepers to the area.

-The cathedral was completed in the mid-1200s and continued to serve as the centre of the ever-expanding city until the time of the Reformation in the 16th century when Scotland broke away from the Catholic Church and no longer needed bishops.
+The cathedral was completed in the mid-1200s and continued to serve as the centre of the ever-expanding city until the Reformation in the 16th century when Scotland broke away from the Catholic Church and no longer needed bishops.
+Glasgow Cathedral continued to be used as a place of worship after the Reformation but was separated into three parish kirks, and it’s still used as an active place of worship to this day.

 Glasgow Cathedral

-Things to do
+Things to Do

 Relish the cathedral’s rich history: Take a guided tour to truly understand the cathedral’s rich history.
-Learn about the life of St Mungo, Glasgow’s patron saint, and how he performed miracles in the city.
+Learn about the life of St. Mungo, Glasgow’s patron saint, and how he performed miracles in the city.
 Discover the crypt where St. Mungo is said to be buried and wander through the cathedral’s enormous nave.

 Attend a service: Experience the spiritual aspect of Glasgow Cathedral by attending a service.
-The choir and organ music is spectacular and is something worth experiencing even if you’re not remotely religious.
+The choir and organ music is spectacular and something worth experiencing even if you’re not remotely religious.
 Check their website to see if a service coincides with your visit.

 Visit the St. Mungo Museum: Just beside the cathedral, you’ll find this unique museum dedicated to all the world’s major religions.
 Discover a Zen garden, a Dali masterpiece, and a wealth of artefacts providing insight into the world’s faiths.

 Wander through the Necropolis: This Victorian cemetery, located on a hill to the east of the cathedral, offers panoramic views over the city.
-Take a peaceful stroll amongst the grand monuments which pay homage to the people who shaped the city into what it is today.
+Take a peaceful stroll amongst the grand monuments, which pay homage to the people who shaped the city into what it is today.

 Glasgow Cathedral

-Things to do nearby
+Things to Do Nearby

 George Square.
 Glasgow G2 1DH.
 16-minute walk.

 St. Mungo Museum of Religious Life and Art.
-2 Castle St, Glasgow G4 0RH.
+2 Castle St., Glasgow, G4 0RH.
 1-minute walk.

 A free-to-visit museum located next to Glasgow Cathedral.
-This museum features a collection of religious-themed artefacts, paintings and exhibits from all over the world.
+This museum features a collection of religious-themed artefacts, paintings, and exhibits from all over the world.
 There is a café and gift shop on site.

-Provand’s Lordship.
-3 Castle St, Glasgow G4 0RH.
+Provand’s Lordship, 3 Castle St., Glasgow, G4 0RH.
 2-minute walk.

 The Glasgow Police Museum.
-First Floor, 30 Bell St, Glasgow G1 1LG.
-13-minute walk.
+First Floor, 30 Bell St., Glasgow, G1 1LG, 13-minute walk.

 This independent museum is dedicated to Britain’s first police force.
-There are exhibits of clothing and police memorabilia and knowledgeable staff are on hand to answer any questions.
-Entry is free but donations are welcome.
+There are exhibits of clothing and police memorabilia, and knowledgeable staff are on hand to answer any questions.
+Entry is free, but donations are welcome.

 Is Glasgow Cathedral Protestant or Catholic?

-Glasgow Cathedral was originally Roman Catholic but changed to Church of Scotland following the Reformation of 1560.
+Glasgow Cathedral was originally Roman Catholic but changed to the Church of Scotland following the Reformation of 1560.

 What is the Glasgow Cathedral famous for?

-Related posts
+Related Posts

-By Craig Neil
+Craig Neil